BloomTech-Labs/community-calendar-ios/Community Calendar/Pods/Apollo/scripts/apollo/README.md

   --customScalarsPrefix=customScalarsPrefix  Include a prefix when using provided types for custom scalars

-  --endpoint=endpoint                        The url of your service
+  --endpoint=endpoint                        The URL for the CLI use to introspect your service

   --excludes=excludes                        Glob of files to exclude for GraphQL operations.
 Caveat: this doesn't
                                              currently work in watch mode

   --globalTypesFile=globalTypesFile          By default, TypeScript will put a file named "globalTypes.ts" inside the
                                              "output" directory.
 Set "globalTypesFile" to specify a different path.
-                                             Alternatively, set "fileExtension" to modify the extension of the file, for example "d.ts" will output "globalTypes.d.ts"
+                                             Alternatively, set "tsFileExtension" to modify the extension of the file, for example "d.ts" will output "globalTypes.d.ts"

   --header=header                            Additional header to send to server for introspectionQuery.
 May be used
                                              multiple times to add multiple headers.
 NOTE: The `--endpoint` flag is